Visualizing Christ to Battle Lust?

-So when you reads about the ninth hour Jesus cried out with a loud voice, now you have got sounds as well.
+So when you read “at the ninth hour Jesus cried out with a loud voice,” now you have sounds as well.
 There are words that designate sounds like loud voice.
-That word is supposed to conjure something in your mind concerning, “Eli, Eli, lama sabachthani,” and it was loud.
-The word loud is use to make you feel and think loud.
-And then Jesus calls out with a loud voice, “Father, into your hands I commit my spirit.”
-The point of those very words is to get our minds hearing something and the words like beard and spit are supposed to get our minds seeing something.
+That word is supposed to conjure something in your mind concerning, “Eloi, Eloi, lama sabachthani” (Mark 15:34), and it was loud.
+The word loud is used to make you feel and think loud.
+And then “Jesus, calling out with a loud voice, said, ‘Father, into your hands I commit my spirit!’”
+(Luke 23:46).
+The point of those very words is to get our minds hearing something, and the words like beard and spit are supposed to get our minds seeing something.

 And then here is one pointer from the Apostle Paul that inclines me to go ahead and form this image in my mind: “O foolish Galatians!
 Who has bewitched you?
 It was before your eyes that Jesus Christ was publicly portrayed as crucified” (Galatians 3:1).
 Now what does that mean?
 I don’t think it means Paul got out a piece of chalk and drew Jesus, but it means, evidently, that he portrayed the cross so vividly with the words of the gospel that he says, “It was like I was doing it before your very eyes.”
 He used the word eyes here.
 It was before your eyes that Jesus Christ was publicly portrayed.
 So maybe he means, “I am embodying this with my sufferings.
 I am speaking it in such a way that you can see it.”